masondow/Wedge-Project/README.md

 ### Task 2: Sampling Owner Transactions
 - **File:** `Task-2-Sample-of-Owners.ipynb`
 - **Description:** This notebook connects to BigQuery and extracts a random sample of owner transactions, excluding non-owners.
-The sample is written to a local CSV file for further analysis.
-The dataset provides rich insights into how individual owners interact with the co-op over time.
+The sample is written to a local text file for further analysis.
+The dataset can provides insights into how individual owners interact with the co-op over time, while existing as a manageable file size and random sample.

 ### Task 3: Building Summary Tables
 - **File:** `Task-3-Building-Summary-Tables.ipynb`